ehainer/voltron-notify/README.md

     $ gem install voltron-notify

-Then run the following to create the voltron.rb initializer (if not exists already) and add the notify config:
+Then run the following to create the voltron.rb initializer and add the notify config:

     $ rails g voltron:notify:install